aotuai/capsule-zoo/capsules/classifier_person_attributes_openvino/README.md

 # About the Capsule
 ## Usage
-This capsule is for detecting the attributes of people in video.
+This capsule is for detecting the attributes of people.
 It should be used in conjunction with a person detector.

 ## Model
 ###  Model File Origin